WangYiXu92/LOPOSTER/README.md

 # LOPOSTER
 Thank you very much for your interest in LOPOSTER, LOBSTER's postprocessor.

+## Features
+- Automatic handling of datafiles from LOBSTER (e.g. COOPCAR.lobster, COHPCAR.lobster, COBICAR.lobster, DOSCAR.lobster......)
+- Automatic handling of a mixture of two-center and multicenter COBI.
+- Automatic calculation and visualization of on-site and off-site cumulative COHP
+- Automatic visualization of orbital contribution matrix of a chemical bond
+- Automatic handling of results with spin polarization
+- Automatic plotting of IMOFE matrix

 ## Usage
 To use the software, one simply needs to download the corresponding executable file that can be run on your computer.